Course

 Following, changes in blood pressure and heart rate may also occur.
 Blood pressure begins to trend lower during the pre-active phase and can become very low during the last few days of life.
 The heart rate will usually trend upward and can be well over 100 beats per minute, however, this is just something for the hospice nurse to note and is not usually treated.

-Decreased urination is also common during the active phase of the end-of-life process.
+Decreased urination is also common during the active dying phase.
 This is completely normal and expected.
-Caregivers may find that they do not need to change briefs as often.
-Urine may also appear darker, similar to a deep amber color due to more concentrated urine.
+Caregivers may find that they do not need to change diapers as often.
+Urine may also appear darker in color, appearing a deep amber color due to more concentrated urine.

 Excessive secretions can lead to something commonly known as the “death rattle.”
 This term is almost synonymous with the last days of life.
 It can be described as a moist sound that is audible when someone breathes and is a good indicator that death is near.
-The secretions collect in the throat due to a lack of coughing and the inability to clear them out.
-Turning the patient on their side may help the secretions drain, and there are medications that can be administered to help dry them out.
-It is important to note that not everyone will experience this, and by the time it occurs, there is a disconnect within the patient, and they will not likely experience any discomfort.
+The secretions collect in the throat due to a lack of coughing and the inability to clear them out (8).

 Self Quiz